-Remuneration to other senior executives consists of basic salary, variable remuneration, other benefits and pensions.
-By other senior executives in the parent company is meant the four persons who together with the CEO constitute the management group.
-In addition to the CEO, the management team consisted of the following persons 2018:
+Remuneration to other senior executives consists of base salary, variable remuneration, other benefits and pensions.
+Other senior executives in the parent company refer to the three persons who together with the CEO constitute the management team.
+In addition to the CEO, the management team consisted of the following persons on June 30, 2019: